Landhausplatz & Tiroler Landhaus

 Although many of the buildings erected from the 1950s onwards are not very attractive architecturally, they do house interesting works of art.
 From 1949 there was a project in Austria Art on the building.
 In the case of buildings realised by the state, 2% of the total expenditure was to flow into artistic design.
 The implementation of the building law and thus also the administration of the budgets was then, as now, the responsibility of the federal states.
 Artists were to be financially supported through these public commissions.
 The idea first emerged in 1919 during the Weimar Republic and was continued by the National Socialists from 1934.

-The artists' biographies were not only characterised by the Innsbruck trade school (note: today's HTL Trenkwalderstraße) and the Academy of Fine Arts in Vienna as a common denominator, but also by the shared experience of National Socialism.
+The biographies of the artists were not only compiled by the Gewerbeschule Innsbruck (Note: today's HTL Trenkwalderstraße) and the Academy of Fine Arts in Vienna as a common denominator, but also characterised by the shared experience of National Socialism.
 Fritz Berger had lost his right arm and one eye during the war and had to learn to work with his left hand.
 Emmerich Kerle was taught at the Academy of Fine Arts in Vienna by Josef Müllner, among others, an artist who had made his mark on art history with busts of Adolf Hitler, Siegfried from the Nibelungen saga and the Karl Lueger monument in Vienna, which remains controversial to this day.
 Kerle served in Finland as a war painter.

 The problem with this strategy of suppression was that no one took responsibility for what had happened, even if there was great enthusiasm and support for National Socialism, especially at the beginning.
-Shame about what had happened since 1938 and during the years of Austrian politics was mixed with the fear of being treated as a war culprit by the occupying powers USA, Great Britain, France and the USSR in a similar way to 1918.
+There was hardly a family that did not have at least one member with a less than glorious history between 1933 and 1945.
+Shame about what had happened since 1938 and in Austria's politics over the years was mixed with the fear of being treated as a war culprit by the occupying powers - the USA, Great Britain, France and the USSR - in a similar way to 1918.
 A climate arose in which no one, neither those involved nor the following generation, spoke about what had happened.
-Trauma and shame prevented people from coming to terms with the past for a long time.
-There was hardly a family that did not have at least one member with a less than glorious history between 1933 and 1945.
+For a long time, this attitude prevented people from coming to terms with what had happened since 1933.

 Operation Greenup - Innsbrooklyn's rebirth